Koredotcom/android-kore-sdk/README.md

 //Inject the custom template like below SDKConfig.setCustomTemplateViewHolder("link", LinkTemplateHolder.class);

+//Flag to show the bot icon beside the bot response SDKConfiguration.BubbleColors.showIcon = true;

+//Flag to show the bot icon in top position or bottom of the bot response SDKConfiguration.OverrideKoreConfig.showIconTop = true;

+//Flag to show timestamp of each bot and user messages SDKConfiguration.setTimeStampsRequired(true);
 ```
 4. You can navigate to the bot chat window through Intent as below snippet
 ```